Ioxom/IoxBot/README.md

 -are_they_groovin? | Are they?

+And a couple prefixless commands, no u, E, and IoxBot.
+It's up to you to find out what they return.

 # Recent Updates
+2020/07/11 - Add prefixless commands, anticipate lillia launch

 2020/07/09 - Make the code a bit easier easier to understand using comments

 2020/07/06 - Add new BotInfo command, "creation_date"